-First thing to do: attach couplers, Fleisschmann Profi for me.
+First thing to do: attach couplings, Fleisschmann Profi for me.
 Ah?
 On one side, it comes in, on the other, not.
-Second car: same problem, and on the same side.
-I'm wondering.
-Third car: the same happens!
+Second coach: same problem, and on the same side.
+I’m wondering.
+Third coach: the same happens!
 And when I receive the second box a fortnight after, still the same!
-Fearing at this moment to disassemble, I am reduced to enlarge the pseudo-NEM box with a file, then, tired of fighting, to thin the coupler tails.
-Couplers somewhat hanging…
+Fearing at this moment to disassemble, I am reduced to enlarge the pseudo-NEM box with a file, then, tired of fighting, to thin the couplings’ tail.
+Couplings somewhat hanging…

 As there is practically no detail to add (positive point), let’s go to the photo shoot.
 What?
-When I couple the three cars, the buffers are not at the same height.
+When I couple the three coaches, the buffers are not at the same height.
 I take a step back: in fact, the space between body and bogie is not the same on both sides.
-I turn a car: now the buffers are corectly facing together.
+I turn a coach: now the buffers are correctly facing together.

-There follows a measurement session: there is approximately, depending on the cars, a difference of 0.5 mm in height between the two sides of the cars, from 46 on average to 45,5.
+There follows a measurement session: there is approximately, depending on the coaches, a difference of 0.5 mm in height between the two sides of the coaches, from 46 on average to 45.5.
 Quibble?
 In any case, with my rather low eyesight, it is obvious to me.

 Let’s start the litany.

 Perhaps I forget some, but let us stop Aunt Sally.
 Ah yes, nevertheless: the notice sheet does not give any explanation for disassembling, though a lighting system is planned.
 Fortunately, disassembling is pretty easy.